Craftmatrix-org/.github/profile/README.md

 - To build a community of users soon.

 ## Principle
-- no AI during the development.
+- no AI during the development, Only uses AI for elaborated docs only not vibe coding it.
 - minimalist.
 - open-source as possible, for transparency.
 - no forks, everything must be from scratch.